I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfworkitem/nf-wdfworkitem-wdfworkitemgetparentobject.md

 For more information about work items, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-framework-work-items">Using Framework Work Items</a>.

-The following code example is an <a href="https://msdn.microsoft.com/2a2811de-9024-40a8-b8af-b61ca4100218">EvtWorkItem</a> callback function from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">1394</a> sample driver.
-The example obtains a work item's parent device object, calls a driver-defined routine to process the work item, and then deletes the work item object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |